n-deleforge/homey/README.md

 # Features

-- Display the hour and the date
-- Display the weather (needs OpenWeather API key)
+- Display the hour, the date and the weather (needs OpenWeather API Key)
-- Display your favorite background
-- Change the colors of the application
+- Display your favorite background and change the colors of the application
-- Your preferences and settings can be saved and restored
+- Preferences and settings can be saved and restored
-- Etc.

 # Quick start